Warranty & Return Policy

 Your wind cups are designed to be maintenance-free.
 If the bearing wears and starts to make a noise from prolonged high winds, this is covered under warranty.
 Replacements for broken wind cups can be ordered on the Accessories page.

-The wind direction arrow has a pointer rod with a brass nose cone.
+On previous models the wind direction arrow has a brass nose cone.
 The brass will weather out in the elements, but can be brought back to a beautiful shine with brass polish if desired.
 The pointer rod is anodized rigid aluminum, and may gradually get a copper-colored patina from the sun’s effects over time.
 This is a badge of honor that is aesthetically appealing.
 The structural integrity is not affected, so this is not a warranty issue.

 The electronics in the Air Link are designed to be sealed so they are durable and waterproof.
 The only metal parts exposed are in the green wiring connector terminals.
 However, if you need the Air Link to be submersible, you would want to caulk over the seams and openings on the green wiring terminals.
 How you do that is out of our control though, so the Air Link is not guaranteed against water damage — although obviously we tried to protect it as much as possible by sealing it in solid plastic.